-Those who overcome the challenges of pollution and overcrowding will find that Beijing offers great shopping opportunities at malls and markets, vibrant nightlife, and highly anticipated annual events at a range of exciting entertainment venues.
-It also offers delicious local and international dining options, world class sports facilities and even natural beauty.
+A friendly city brimming with history and culture, Beijing boasts a wealth of attractions and activities for people of all backgrounds.
+Expats have plenty to look forward to, with great shopping opportunities, vibrant nightlife and highly anticipated events at a range of exciting entertainment venues.
+The city also offers delicious local and international dining options, world-class sports facilities and stunning natural beauty.

 Shopping in Beijing

 Wangfujing is arguably the most famous shopping street in Beijing, and expats are likely to find almost anything they’re looking for there, from international fashion brands to local Chinese trinkets and electronic goods.
-Other prominent shopping districts include Xidan Commercial Street and Sanlitun Village.
+Other prominent shopping districts include Xidan Commercial Street and Taikoo Li Sanlitun.

-Expats with more cultured tastes can also enjoy traditional performances at places like the Beijing Opera as well as venues such as the Lao She Tea House, which provides foreigners with an opportunity to enjoy traditional Chinese tea culture in a relaxed setting.
+Expats with cultured tastes can also enjoy traditional performances at places such as the Beijing Opera as well as venues like the Lao She Teahouse, which provides foreigners with an opportunity to enjoy traditional Chinese tea culture in a relaxed setting.